 State competition will be held at Mayakka River State Park located at 13208 State Road 72, Sarasota, Florida 34241.

 REGISTRATION AND RULES

-This year, the registration forms are due on February 25th.
+This year, the registration forms are due by March 16th.
 Please follow the registration instructions.
 Email the registration form to Cathy Davis at firstname.lastname@example.org.

 We will NOT be hosting a workshop this year.

 2017 Current Issue - Agricultural Soil and Water Conservation Stewardship